AdobeDocs/experience-platform.en/help/segmentation/tutorials/evaluate-a-segment.md

 There are two ways to create the necessary dataset:

 - **Using APIs:** The steps that follow in this tutorial outline how to create a dataset that references the XDM Individual Profile Union Schema using the Catalog API.
-- **Using the UI:** To use the Adobe Experience Platform user interface to create a dataset that references the union schema, follow the steps in the [UI tutorial](../ui/overview.md) and then return to this tutorial to proceed with the steps for [generating audience profiles](#generate-xdm-profiles-for-audience-members).
+- **Using the UI:** To use the [!DNL Adobe Experience Platform] user interface to create a dataset that references the union schema, follow the steps in the [UI tutorial](../ui/overview.md) and then return to this tutorial to proceed with the steps for [generating audience profiles](#generate-xdm-profiles-for-audience-members).

 If you already have a compatible dataset and know its ID, you can proceed directly to the step for [generating audience profiles](#generate-xdm-profiles-for-audience-members).